Biomedical Engineering

 Admission to the M.E. in Biomedical Engineering program is based on the following factors: grade point average of 2.75 or higher on a scale of 4.0 on approximately the last 60 credit hours of undergraduate coursework, class ranking, and faculty recommendation letters.

-GRE scores are not required for admission.
-However, out-of-state or international students whose GRE Verbal score or Quantitative score percentile is 80% or higher will have the advantage of paying in-state graduate tuition rate.
+See https://tuition.siuc.edu/highachievers2.html.
 Also, GRE scores, especially Quantitative, may be considered for fellowships, assistantships, or scholarships.
 The minimum TOEFL score requirement for international applicants is 550 (paper based) or 80 (computer based).
-The application fee for all applicants, and any other documentation specifically required for international students will be in accordance to the requirements of the Graduate School.
+The application fee and any other documentation specifically required for international students will be in accordance with the requirements of the Graduate School.

 Curriculum

 The Master of Engineering (M.E.) in Biomedical Engineering program requires the completion of 30 credit hours of graduate level credit.
 The degree does not require a thesis.
-At least 18 credit hours must be selected from the BME courses.
+At least 18 credit hours must be selected from the core BME courses.
 BME 592 and ECE 580 (seminar) will not count towards the degree.
 A maximum of 6 credit hours of non-engineering courses offered by the University and approved by the School could be applied to the degree.
-Online/distance education credit hours offered by the University and approved by the school can be applied towards the degree.
+Online/distance education credit hours offered by the University and approved by the School can be applied towards the degree.
 The degree can be completed in 3 semesters.

 Retention